microsoft/nni/docs/en_US/Compression/Overview.rst

 Pruning Algorithms
 ^^^^^^^^^^^^^^^^^^

-Pruning algorithms compress the original network by removing redundant weights or channels of layers, which can reduce model complexity and mitigate the over-ﬁtting issue.
+Pruning algorithms compress the original network by removing redundant weights or channels of layers, which can reduce model complexity and mitigate the over-fitting issue.

 .. list-table::
    :header-rows: 1